Little Dunmow: History

+Early History

+A Middle Bronze Age settlement was on the site of present-day Tooley's Farm.
+Excavations culminating in 2025 have discovered ditches, a large circular put, sherds of pottery in a style consistent with the Deverel-Rimbury culture, and various animal remains.
+Radiocarbon dating suggests these finds were deposited between 1282 and 1053 BC.

+The area continued to be inhabited throughout the Iron Age, and later became part of the agricultural hinterland of the Roman settlement at Great Dunmow.

 Feudal Barony

 Little Dunmow formed the caput of a feudal barony the first holder of which was Ralph Baynard, as recorded in the Domesday Book of 1086.

 Arms adopted by Robert FitzWalter I c.1200 at the start of the age of heraldry: Or, a fess gules between two chevrons of the last.
 This is a heraldic difference of the arms of de Clare, his cousins.

 He was the builder of Baynard's Castle in the City of London and was followed by his son Geoffrey, whose son William rebelled against King Henry I (1100–1135) and thereby forfeited his lands.
 The barony was re-granted by the king to Robert FitzRichard (d.1134/6), younger son of Richard FitzGilbert de Clare (d.1091), feudal baron of Clare, Suffolk.
 He was succeeded by his son Walter I (d.1198) who was succeeded by his son Robert FitzWalter I (d.1235), founder of the family of FitzWalter who rebelled against John I as one of the 25 Magna Carta sureties.
-At his death he left his 16-year old son Walter FitzWalter (1219–1258) as heir.
+At his death he left his 16-year-old son Walter FitzWalter (1219–1258) as heir.
 Walter's son was Robert FitzWalter II (1247–1326).
 His son was Robert FitzWalter III (d.1328) who was succeeded by his son John FitzWalter (1315–1361).